Feel like there’s a fire in your belly, and not in the good way?

 It also causes your stomach muscles and the sphincter at the bottom of your esophagus to relax.

-And that makes it easier for acid to leave your stomach.
+And that makes it easier for acid to leave your stomach and travel back up your esophagus.

 Number two is your growing uterus pressing on your stomach, presenting a double whammy that’s a recipe for indigestion. 🌶